anveshrokanlawar/workshop-hive/README.md

 - Performing the aggregate function using hive on the loaded data.

-    select category, max(cost) from demo.de group by category;
+    select category, max(cost) from datastore group by category;